The Two RV Gypsies: Full-Time RVers

 dirt on the windshield

-The campground and hot springs are open year-round.
-Sites are not assigned and it is first come, first served.
+Below: The campground and hot springs are open year-round.
+Sites are NOT assigned and it is first come, first served.
 Most sites appeared to be about the same size.
 Even tents got big sites.
-All sites are dry camping, no amenities.
+All sites were dry camping, no amenities.
 There are only 50 sites and the two RV Gypsies got site #50 this time.
 Generators could only be used at certain designated times.
 The roads and sites were gravel.
 No TV, no Wi-Fi.
 But the purpose of this campground is to visit the hot springs and relax.

 the new yard of the two RV Gypsies the RV of the two RV Gypsies